DIY Autoflowering Cannabis

 Polyculture- A great way to prevent your outdoor cannabis plants from pests is companion planting.
 Grow different species of plants together, with cannabis that complement the living ecosystem.

 Sterilize the soil- It can help reduce pests living in the soil.
-Use high temperature like steam sterilization to remove these threats.
+Use high temperatures like steam sterilization to remove these threats.

 Neem oil- Some growers prefer using neem oil to protect the plants against pests.
 Spray the mixture of neem oil and water into the mister to prevent pests.